-RAMSTEIN, Germany — The 10-acre roof on the Kaiserslautern Military Community Center, located on the Ramstein Air Force Base, is having work performed so it can be brought to life, according to Stars and Stripes.
+RAMSTEIN, Germany — The 10-acre roof on the Kaiserslautern Military Community Center, located on the Ramstein Air Force Base

 The green roof, which was supposed to be completed last year, had to be ripped up during the final planting stage after leaks were discovered in April 2008, the story stated.